amazon-ion/ion-element-kotlin/README.md

   transformation of nested deeply nested elements.
 Today, clients must provide their own solutions for transformation of deeply nested `IonElement` values.
 Ideally, this library provides such a facility out of the box.
 - Lazy loading of `IonElement` values.
-An alternative to `ion-java`'s skip-scanning abilities, this would avoid parsing the Ion text or binary values *until their values area actually requested*, and would provide all the benefits of skip-scanning, while also providing a rich Ion object model.
+An alternative to `ion-java`'s skip-scanning abilities, this would avoid parsing the Ion text or binary values *until their values are actually requested*, and would provide all the benefits of skip-scanning, while also providing a rich Ion object model.
 By contrast, today `IonElement` (and also`IonValue`) eagerly read the entire top-level value and populate an entire deeply nested data structure).